 Play therapy can help a child who is experiencing difficulties in the home, school or community.
 The Association for Play Therapy outlines the following benefits to children in play therapy on their website:

-- Work through grief and loss
+- Working through separation, grief and loss

-- Strengthen parent-child attachment
+- Strengthening parent-child attachment

 - Better communication skills